ycnnn/RamanProcessing/README.md

 - Current no PL spectra analysis support.

 # I am using Nanophoton Raman and has finished a scan.
 How to obtain txt data file?
 In the computer with which the data is collected, open the `.npi2` file in Nanophoton Viewer and in the dropdown menu of `File`, choose `save as text maps`.
-There may be several warnings.
+There may be several warnings, choose ignore and go ahead to save.

 # Highlight
-- Fast approximate fitting implementation of Raman spectrums to form a map
+- Fast approximate fitting implementation of Raman spectrums to form a map.
-- Parallel processing ability enabled
+- Parallel processing ability enabled.

 # Future plans
 - Implement PL fitting functionality.
 - Implement accurate fitting with parallel processing support
 - It is likely than the current Python curve fit package does not support multiprocessing accerelating.
 In this case I may switch to expectation-maximization (E-M) algorithm to speed up fitting.

+ycnnn@UIUC